raul-fornell/css-paradigms/README.md

 ## object-oriented-css

 A flexible way of writing styles.
 Each needed feature is described in a small and reusable class.
-The meaning of the class is not clear, but the style added and  combination of them creates many possible elements.
+The meaning of the class is not clear, but the style added and the combination of them creates many possible elements.
+An even smaller paradigm is Atomic CSS.

 The styles that define the card component.